San Francisco 4, Arizona 2 | Federal News Network

 |San Francisco

-Runners left in scoring position_Arizona 6 (Vogt, D.Peralta, Jay, Escobar); San Francisco 3 (Dubón, Robertson, Longoria).
-RISP_Arizona 0 for 7; San Francisco 1 for 7.
+Runners left in scoring position_Arizona 5 (Walker, Varsho, Kelly, Mathisen); San Francisco 3 (Crawford, Flores).
+RISP_Arizona 0 for 7; San Francisco 3 for 8.

 |Arizona